Anne Slavotinek

-Anne Slavotinek (born 13 May 1963) is an Australian chess Woman International Master (1985), two-times Australian Women's Chess Championships winner (1982, 1984).
+Anne Slavotinek (born 13 May 1963) is an Australian chess player.
+She holds the title of Woman International Master, and won the Australian Women's Chess Championship twice, in 1982 and 1984.

 Chess career

-Slavotinek competed many times in the individual finals of the Australian Women's Chess Championship and twice won this tournament: in 1982 and 1984.
-In 1981, in Baguio she participated in Women's World Chess Championship Asian Pacific Zonal tournament and ranked in 10th place.
+Slavotinek won the Australian Women's Chess Championship twice: in 1982 and 1984.
+In 1981, in Baguio she participated in Women's World Chess Championship Asian Pacific Zonal tournament and finished in 10th place.
 Together with the Australian team, she won the Telechess Olympiad in 1990.

 Slavotinek played for Australia in the Women's Chess Olympiads: